 Advocacy and Family Support

 Autism Society Manitoba Inc. is dedicated to the promotion of quality of life for people with Autism Spectrum Disorder and their families.
 The website contains links to activities and resources, as well as more general information.

 Asperger Manitoba Inc. (AMI) works to support increased awareness, understanding and ongoing supports, specific to the needs of adults and children with Asperger Syndrome living and working successfully within the community, and their families.

 Current activities include a facilitated Peer Support Group for adults with Asperger Syndrome and an informal support group for parents of adults with this diagnosis.
 AMI also provides limited direct support to individuals and their families as well as information sessions to organizations and groups supporting them.

-Canadian Autistics United is a grassroots, Autistic-led organization dedicated to improving the lives of Autistic Canadians through self-advocacy.
+Autistics United Canada is a grassroots, Autistic-led organization dedicated to improving the lives of Autistic Canadians through self-advocacy.

 #6 – 120 Maryland Street, Winnipeg, MB R3G 1L1